FireChickenProductivity/TalonVoiceDiagramDrawing/README.md

 The numbering is stored in a file and should be preserved across sessions.

 # Line Drawing
-Saying "line (up, down, left, right, peft (up and left), pight (up and right), neft (down and left), or night (down and right)) (an integer between 1 and 99)" will draw a line from the cursor's current position to a position in the direction specified by the specified integer amount.
+Saying "line (direction specifier) (an integer between 1 and 99)" will draw a line from the cursor's current position to a position in the direction specified by the specified integer amount.
 Saying "line up five" draws a line up from the cursor by five units.

+Saying "line (an integer between 1 and 99) (one of the direction specifiers that denotes 2 directions) (an integer between 1 and 99)" will draw a line from the cursor's current position to a position in the direction specified.
+The first integer determines how much the cursor is moved in the first direction, and the second integer determines how much the cursor is moved in the second direction.

+Saying "dash line (direction specifier) (an integer between 1 and 99)" will draw a dashed line from the cursor's current position to a position in the direction specified by the specified integer amount.
+The word line is optional.

-Saying "dash line (one of the direction specifiers from the line command) (an integer between 1 and 99)" will draw a dashed line from the cursor's current position to a position in the direction specified by the specified integer amount.
+Saying "dash line (an integer between 1 and 99) (one of the direction specifiers that denotes 2 directions) (an integer between 1 and 99)" will draw a dashed line from the cursor's current position to a position in the direction specified.
+The first integer determines how much the cursor is moved in the first direction, and the second integer determines how much the cursor is moved in the second direction.
 The word line is optional.

 Saying "(position specifier) stripe (position specifier)" will draw a line between the position specifiers.